 - The demand for the coin

 A coin holds as much value as buyers are willing to spend on it.
 While there are general prices for certain rare coins, various factors can drive price up or down.
-For example, if one coin dealer doesn't have a certain coin in stock, but another dealer has a few in stock, you are likely to get more money from the first coin dealer who wants to have one in stock versus the other who doesn't necessarily need another in stock.
+For example, if one coin dealer doesn't have a certain coin in stock, like a buffalo nickel or a Canadian coin worth money, but another dealer has a few in stock, you are likely to get more money from the first coin dealer who wants to have one in stock versus the other who doesn't necessarily need another in stock.

 Consult a Coin Guide Book